-The producer certifies that any beef marketed by him or her under the Quality Highland Beef Program (QHBP) has been raised and finished in accordance with the recommendations and guidelines provided by the American Highland Cattle Association and as outlined below.
+By signature on this agreement and payment of the $40/year fee, the producer certifies that the beef marketed by him or her under the Quality Highland Beef 9QHB) program has been raised and finished in accordance with the recommendations and guidelines provided by the American Highland Cattle Association and as outlined below.
 The producer maintains full responsibility for the product and for the interpretation and application of the Association’s recommendations.

-The producer certifies that any beef marketed by him or her and which uses the QHBP logos, etc. has been raised and prepared as follows:
+The producer certifies that any beef marketed by him or her and which uses the QHB advertising, logos, etc. has been raised and prepared as follows.

-4. Animals in a finish program will be slaughtered between 14 and 40 months of age.
-Surplus or aged animals will meet the standards of items 1, 2, and 3 herein.
+- Animals in a finish program will be slaughtered between 14 and 36 months of age.
+Surplus or aged animals (greater than 36 months) will meet the standards of items 1, 2 and 3 herein and will only be eligible for sale as ground or processed (hotdogs, sausage, etc.) products.

-6. Carcasses will be aged in accordance with buyer guidelines or requests.
+- Carcasses will be aged a minimum of 14 days or otherwise in accordance with buyer guidelines or requests.

-13. Funds collected pursuant to items 9 and 10 shall be utilized by AHCA for research and promotion of Quality Highland Beef and related products.
-This may include animal research, diet research for stock, product prep and related activities.
-Funds that are co-opted with other monies are encouraged.
+- Funds collected pursuant to QHB membership shall be utilized by AHCA for research and promotion of Quality Highland Beef and related products.
+This may include animal research, diet research for stock, product prep, advertising and related activities.
+Expenditures that are leveraged with other monies are encouraged.

 There are a variety of feeding programs that will allow breeders to meet the conditions of the QHBP agreement.
 A great deal will depend on where the Highland cattle are being raised and under what conditions.
 It is not the intention of the QHBP to micro-manage the feeding programs of Highland breeders.
 It is assumed that producers will use the most economical and readily available feed resources in their program.